EmilyEmmi/MarioHunt/wiki/faq.md

 ## Could you add/change [thing]?????
 Maybe, if I think I can do it and I think it's a good idea.
 Don't ask for stuff that will be too unfeasible.
 I also can't modify other mods, obviously.
+Also, feel free to make a pull request!

 You can suggest features by dming me or asking me in-game.
 You could also try asking the other devs, but please don't overdo it.